 When you are trout fishing always remember that Powerbait works best only on stocked trout.
 Also, trout which are over a foot long will cut insects, as well as flies out of their diet.

-If you want a big trout, then you need to avoid mayfly, fly or any tiny haired imitators.
+If you want a big trout, then you need to avoid mayflies, flies, or any tiny-haired imitators.
 The big trout which are more than one foot in length will eat worms, smaller fish, larger insects, and shrimp.

 4 Trout Fishing Methods That Work